RISHAV206205/SocialMediaApp/README.txt

 APIs Used:
 - NewsAPI (general, tech, sports, entertainment news)
 - Alpha Vantage API (financial data)

-SETUP INSTRUCTIONS:
-1. Environment Variables Required:
-   - NEWS_API_KEY: Your NewsAPI key (get from newsapi.org)
-   - ALPHA_VANTAGE_API_KEY: Your Alpha Vantage key (get from alphavantage.co)
-   - SESSION_SECRET: A random secret key for sessions

-2. Running the Application:
-   - Run: python main.py
-   - The app will start on http://0.0.0.0:5000
-   - Access it through your web browser

-3. Data Storage:
-   - User data is stored in data/users.json
-   - Posts and comments are stored in data/posts.json
-   - Data files are created automatically when first needed

 USAGE:
 1. Visit the application URL